Jind State: British era

 Detail of the main, continuous tract of territory of Jind State from a map created by the British East India Company, ca.1829–1835 (the state also held many exclave territories that can be seen in the full-map).

 It was part of the Cis-Sutlej states until 25 April 1809, when it became a British protectorate.
 After Bhag Singh died, he would be succeeded by Fateh Singh, who in-turn was followed by Sangat Singh.
 After the death of Raja Sangat Singh in 1834, some parts of the state were taken over by the British due to the absence of a direct heir.
 The throne was later gone to his cousin, Swarup Singh.'
 Then the throne passed to Swarup's son, Raghubir Singh.
 Raghubir Singh did produce an immediate heir in the form of a son named Balbir Singh, but his son had died while young so the line of succession passed to his grandson, Ranbir Singh, who is described as a "philanderer, an extravagant and a philanthropist".
 Ranbir is noted for being the longest reigning ruler of the Phulkian dynasty.
-He had twelve children born from his four wives.
+He had 12 children with four wives.

 When Kaithal was annexed in 1843, the Mahalan Ghabdan pargana was given to Jind State in exchange for a part of Saffdon.

 Indian painter Sita Ram produced watercolours of the local scenery (landscape and architecture) of Jind State between June 1814 to early October 1815.

 At the Ambala Darbar held in Ambala between 18–20 January 1860, a decision was made to exempt Jind, Patiala, and Nabha states from the doctrine-of-lapse.

 During the First World War, the Jind Imperial Service Regiment saw conflict.
 The state was awarded with a fifteen-gun salute.

 On 20 August 1948, with the signing of the instrument of accession, Jind became a part of the Patiala and East Punjab States Union of the newly independent India on 15 July 1948.

 Postage stamps prior to King George V consisted of Indian stamps over printed as "Jhind State", with the letter 'H' in the name.
 On the George V stamps, the 'H' is omitted and is overprinted as "Jind State" (Reference actual stamps from the Victorian, Edward VII and George V eras).